-Completed in 2018, the rebuild of this 3-storey corner terrace home was the solution to a previous existing house which was too small for its inhabitants.
+Completed in 2018, the rebuild of this 3-storey corner terrace home was the solution to the existing house which was too small for its inhabitants.
 The design introduced high ceilings, ample light and natural ventilation into all the stories, as well as meeting the growing spatial needs of the family which had lived there over the past generation.
-The existing house suffered from low ceilings, insufficient lighting and was unsuitable for the needs of the client both spatially and stylistically.
+The existing house suffered from cramped and dark interior spaces, insufficient lighting and was unsuitable for the needs of the client both spatially and stylistically.